Our Holiday Dinners for February - 1921

 Cupid Cakes at St.Valentine's Day

-A dinner in honor of good Saint Valentine will have for decorations hearts, lovers' knots, red roses, cupids, arrows, etc. .
+A dinner in honor of good Saint Valentine will have decorations, hearts, lovers' knots, red roses, cupids, arrows, etc..
 A crepe paper cloth with a border of hearts adds to the decorative effect and saves work for the hostess.

 A large red heart made of crepe paper and decorated with fat cupids and one or two little red devils is used for the centerpiece.

-The menu starts with Valentine canapes, made by covering heart shaped pieces of fried bread with pimentos cut in the same shape.
-Cut the garnishing for soup, roast and salad in heart or knot shapes, serve ice cream or some dessert molded in heart-shape and small heart-shaped cakes or iced cakes decorated with candy hearts for a Valentine dessert.
+The menu starts with Valentine's canapes, which cover heart-shaped pieces of fried bread with pimentos cut in the same shape.
+Cut the garnishing for soup, roast, and salad in heart or knot shapes, and serve ice cream or some dessert molded in heart-shaped and small heart-shaped cakes or iced cakes decorated with candy hearts for Valentine's dessert.

-A Valentine luncheon may have a Valentine tree for a centerpiece.
-This is made of crepe paper in the same way as the Thrift Tree used in THE FORECAST for January, and is hung with little bags of gold paper— the first Valentines being bags of gold—and small hearts or other appropriately shaped favors.
+A Valentine's luncheon may have a Valentine's tree as a centerpiece.
+This is made of crepe paper in the same way as the Thrift Tree used in THE FORECAST for January and is hung with little bags of gold paper— the first Valentines being bags of gold—and small hearts or other appropriately shaped favors.

 Old-fashioned lace paper Valentines make lovely place cards.
 Candleshades fashioned from these pasted on a thin cardboard or stiff paper foundation make beautiful candleshades of unique design.